Contribute to College Services Magazine

 You can benefit as much by contributing to College Services as you can from reading the articles it contains.
 We often hear from our contributors that the process of documenting their project was a valuable learning experience for them and gave them new insights.

-Feature articles are approximately 1,200-1,500 words in length.
-They should be submitted exclusively to this publication, and written in first person, narrative style.
-Any promotion of products, services or sales pitches may be deleted in the editing process.
+Feature articles are approximately 1,000-1,200 words in length.
+They should be submitted exclusively to this publication and written in first person, narrative style.
+Any promotion of products, services, or sales pitches may be deleted in the editing process.

-Articles should be submitted by disk or as a formatted e-mail attachment (in Microsoft Word or a comparable program).
+Articles should be submitted as a formatted e-mail attachment (Microsoft Word, .pdf, or similar file).
 Include text styling (bold, italics) where appropriate.
-At the top of the story, please include your byline, as you would like it to appear, and a suggested headline and subhead.
+At the top of the story, please include your byline, as you would like it to appear, and a suggested headline and subheading.

 Digital photos and illustrations such as charts, logos, etc. should be in EPS, TIFF or high-resolution JPG format.
 Photos should be at least 300dpi at the actual size they will be printed.
 Full-page photos are 7 inches wide; column photos are at least 3.75 inches wide.
 Materials will be returned if requested.
 Hard copy photos or slides will also be accepted.

-Please include captions or descriptions for each photo, giving names and titles of staff, faculty and students, etc. Be sure to identify these fully.
-Web addresses and e-mails are helpful.
+Please include captions or descriptions for each photo, giving full names and titles of staff, faculty, and students.
+Including applicable websites and e-mails are helpful.

-Submit headshot photo of author(s) with short bio, and please include title and e-mail.
+Submit headshot photo of author(s) with short bio, and please include title and e-mail address.

 Body of Work